5 Random Pages

 The site of a World War II Decontamination Centre has been identified in Gourock, within Gourock Park on the west side of Larkfield Road, south of its junction with Broomberry Drive.
 The park was originally named Darroch Park, later renamed Gourock Park, but would have been the current name when the centre was built.

-Shortly after we photographed the site in 2007, the building were demolished and the site cleared of all evidence of their existence towards the end of 2008.
+Shortly after the centre was photographed during 2007, the building were demolished in 2008, and the site cleared of all evidence of their existence.

-Similar s were prepared around the country, such as Kilmacolm, but there seems to be little record of them, so we'd be grateful for any further information, or similar site locations.
+Similar decontamination centres were prepared around the country, such as Kilmacolm, but there seems to be little record of them, so we would d be grateful for any further information, or similar site locations.

 World War II

 The three main buildings of the decontamination centre lie adjacent to Larkfield Road, and run downhill from south to north.
-These are all flat-roofed, brick built structures with cement rendering, and each has a water tank installed on the roof.
-A fourth building lies to the west of the building to the south, much smaller than the others and of brick with a flat concrete roof, its function is not known, but may have been a shelter or store, with a baffle wall protecting the entrance.
+These are all flat-roofed, brick built structures with cement rendering, each with a water tank installed on the roof.
+A fourth building lies to the west of the southernmost building, considerably smaller than the others, of brick with a flat concrete roof.
+Its function is not known, but may have been a shelter or store, with a baffle wall protecting the entrance.

-The most southerly building is smaller than the others, and appears to have been an administration centre or ready room for personnel.
+The most southerly of the three building is smaller than the others, and appears to have been an administration centre or ready room for personnel.

 A boundary wall separates the centre from Larkfield Road, with metal railings and gates for access, all painted green.